Solax Cloud Alternative: Solax Monitor vs SolaxCloud in 2026

 Solax Monitor is a better product for users who want more from their monitoring: real-time data, serious battery management, forecasting, and a modern interface.
 The cost is modest, especially with the $29 lifetime option.

 Solax Monitor supports X1, X3, and X3-Hybrid inverters.
-Free tier available.
+3-day free trial available.
 Premium from $3.99/month or $29 lifetime.